XUL (Sub 3 lb) A.T. Section Hike

 Rain protection

-Leve Ultralight Jacket.
-The silnylon fabric doesn’t breath at all, but this garment has pit zips and a full zipper to aid with ventilation.
-I’ll layer this over my alpha fleece to create a system with the properties of a down hoodie.
+Leve Silnylon UL jacket.
+The fabric doesn’t breath at all, but this garment has pit zips and a full zipper to aid with ventilation.

 3.5